 Liz Mermin is a director with seven feature documentaries and countless hours of broadcast and SVOD docs and shorts to her name.
 She specialises in creative character-driven films which tell stories from all over the world – from the inner lives of Irish racehorses, to strange encounters between Afghan and American hairdressers in Kabul, to Eurovision-inspired violence against journalists in Baku.
 All her films have been broadcast internationally and played major film festivals, five were made for BBC's Storyville strand, and four were released in cinemas in the US or UK.
-Her films have been praised for their light touch, sensitivity, and balance, as well as an unexpected sense of humour.
+Her films have been praised for their light touch, sensitivity, balance, and often unexpected sense of humour.

+Recently she has been working on big international series.
 She is currently directing two episodes of a CNN Originals series about US First Ladies.
-Prior to that she directed two episodes of a 12-part Netflix Originals series on the first year of life.
+Prior to that, she was a director on a 12-part Netflix Originals series about the first year of life.

 As a director/producer/editor in New York Liz made many hours of television, ranging from current affairs to ob-docs, for PBS, ABC, Discovery, and a variety of other cable channels.
 Her work at this time included a series about the lives of teenage girls across the US, an 2002 ABC special about first responders at the World Trade Center in September 2001, and advocacy pieces on gun control and human rights defenders.
 Her first documentary, co-directed/shot/edited with Jenny Raskin, was financed by grants, including a MacArthur grant, released in cinemas by Cowboy Pictures, and picked up by the Sundance Channel.